 2022 has been a challenging year for most investors with major stock and bond market averages suffering broad-based losses since early January.
-The stock market officially entered a bear market in mid-June when the broad-based S&P 500 Index (S&P 500) hit a level that was 20% below its January 3rd peak.1 Currently, the S&P 500 sits at about 16% below its January 3rd all-time high.1
+The stock market officially entered a bear market in mid-June when the broad-based S&P 500 Index (S&P) hit a level that was 20% below its January 3rd peak.1 Currently, the S&P 500 sits at about 18% below its January 3rd all-time high.1

 As of the date of this letter, we are currently experiencing the third 10% plus countertrend rally in stocks for this bear market.1 The current rally began in mid-October after stocks had broken below the June lows and negative investor sentiment had hit extreme levels.
 The S&P 500 Index rallied 8% from the October lows before stalling out on November 2nd when the Federal Reserve (Fed) announced a fourth consecutive .75% rate hike.2 Although the .75% rate hike was largely anticipated by most economists and strategists, Chairman Jerome Powell’s comments at the post meeting press conference did not sit well with investors.
 Powell indicated in his remarks that the Fed would remain vigilant in its efforts to bring inflation under control and he quashed any ideas of a potential change in its tightening policy by stating that it was “very premature” to consider a pause in their rate hike strategy.3 This was not welcome news for investors who had been anticipating an end of the Fed’s rate hike cycle soon.
 Powell’s comments sent stock prices sharply lower with the S&P 500 Index tumbling 2.5% by the end of the trading session.
 In essence, the takeaway for investors was that the Fed would continue to keep its monetary policy restrictive for longer than previously anticipated.

 The S&P 500 Index reversed course yet again on November 10th on the heels of the October inflation report issued by the Department of Labor (DOL) which came in better than expected.
 The DOL reported an increase in the Consumer Price Index (CPI) of 7.7% from the same month a year ago, down from 8.2% in September and below Wall Street’s estimates of 7.9%.
-Core prices, which exclude food and energy items, rose .3% from September, the smallest monthly gain in a year.4 This positive inflation data sent stock prices soaring during the trading session with the Dow Jones Industrial Average finishing 1200 points higher on the day and the S&P 500 Index rising by 5.5%.1 The S&P 500 closed at 4027 as of the November 23rd, approximately 15% higher than its October 13th low of 3492.1 We saw a similar rally of 18% in the S&P 500 off the June lows through mid-August on investor hopes that the Fed would pivot from its aggressive rate hike policy soon.
+Core prices, which exclude food and energy items, rose .3% from September, the smallest monthly gain in a year.4 This positive inflation data sent stock prices soaring during the trading session with the Dow Jones Industrial Average finishing 1200 points higher on the day and the S&P 500 Index rising by 5.5%.1 The S&P 500 currently sits 3950, approximately 13% higher than its October 13th low of 3491.1 We saw a similar rally of 18% in the S&P 500 off the June lows through mid-August on investor hopes that the Fed would pivot from its aggressive rate hike policy soon.
 This gain faded after Chairman Powell’s comments at the Jackson Hole Economic Symposium on August 25th when he reiterated that the Fed would continue with its aggressive monetary policy tightening for the foreseeable future.

 This current rally in stocks appears to be once again based on a potential Fed pivot in its current monetary policy.
 The Fed has raised the Fed funds rate by 4% since March of this year.
 According to a recent Reuters poll of economists, the Fed will raise the Fed funds rate by .50% at its next meeting in mid-December, and the Fed funds rate will peak at between 4.75% and 5% by early next year before the Fed pauses.5 If that is correct, it would be good news for investors in our view.